wkumari/draft-wkumari-dnsop-extended-error/README.md

    An authoritative or recursive resolver that receives a query from a client that had requested certain domains be filtered can annotate its REFUSED message with this code.
-Functionally, this amounts to "you asked us to filter domains like this one."
+Functionally, this amounts to "you requested that we filter domains like this one."

 3.20.
-Extended DNS Error Code 19 - Stale Answer
+Extended DNS Error Code 19 - Stale NXDOMAIN Answer

-   The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached NXDOMAIN answer instead of answering with an error.
-This is typically caused by problems on authoritative side, possibly as result of a DoS attack.
+   The resolver was unable to resolve an answer within its configured time limits and decided to answer with a previously cached NXDOMAIN answer instead of answering with an error.
+This is typically caused by problems communicating with an authoritative serever, possibly as result of a DoS attack against another network.

 3.21.
 Extended DNS Error Code 20 - Lame